EVERY Detail.

 How We Do It

-While the name might sound intimidating, the scientific approach to building arrows is actually pretty straightforward.
-Most importantly, we want to ensure all the components are concentric, or centered, to the shaft.
-This ensures the tightest and most efficient spin while in flight.
+Most importantly, we want to ensure all the components are concentric, or centered, within the shaft.
+This ensures the tightest and most efficient spin while in flight and the less force working against your arrow in flight.

 Second, we weight-batch every component, ensuring all components across the entire batch are within tight tolerances of one another.
 This guarantees consistent weight and flight from arrow to arrow.